nathaneastwood/poorman/.github/pull_request_template.md

 1. Please make sure that:

     a.
-You have done your changes in a separate branch.
-Branches MUST have descriptive names that start with either the `fix/` or `feat/` prefixes.
+You have made your changes in a separate branch.
+Branches MUST have descriptive names that start with either the `fix/`, `feat/` or `refactor/` prefixes (similar to the [git guidelines](./contributing.md#-git-commit-standards) for this project).
 Good examples are: `fix/mutate` or `feat/arrange`.

     b.
 You have a descriptive commit message with a short title (first line).

     c.
-Your commit message follows the [git commit standards](https://github.com/nathaneastwood/poorman/blob/master/.github/contributing.md#-git-commit-standards) of the repository.
+Your commit message follows the [git commit standards](./contributing.md#-git-commit-standards) of the repository.

     d.
 You have only one commit (if not, squash them into one commit).